scikit-activeml/scikit-activeml/docs/target_semantics.rst

 For regression, both ``target_type="auto"`` and an explicit ``target_type="single-output"`` accept a column vector, preserving the existing regression contract.
+This holds wherever the task is known, i.e. at a regressor and at a strategy that resolves its targets by one.
+A task-agnostic strategy knows neither the task nor a class vocabulary, so it treats every bare two-dimensional target as ambiguous, whether its values are continuous or discrete.
 A target with more than one column is not a single-output target for either task.

 Target-aware masks and indices